Updated on July 12, 2023 | 5 minute read

 You also gain a lot of customer data from these services.
 Analysing this data can help you improve and optimise your subscription offering, and tweak your strategy appropriately.

 Google Shopping can be a great platform for increasing your brand awareness and visibility.
 It can be a crucial channel in helping you get your products in front of the most relevant consumers.
 Being part of the most used search engine means that your products can be shown to a huge pool of potential customers: 59% of shoppers in a survey use Google as their first point of reference when researching a product.
-If you are interested in giving Google Shopping a try, we have a guide regarding different Google Shopping management options here.

 Tom is a Content Marketing Executive, producing content and case studies to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.
 With an MA in English Literature, Tom has a passion for writing and sharing information with the masses.